kdingle88/evercraft-springboot/README.md

 #### Feature: A Character can gain experience when attacking

-> As a character I want to accumulate experience points (xp) when I attack my enemies so that I can earn bragging rights at the tavern
+> As a adventurer I want to accumulate experience points (xp) when I attack my enemies so that I can earn bragging rights at the tavern

-- When a successful attack occurs, the character gains 10 experience points
+- When a successful attack occurs, the adventurer gains 10 experience points

 #### Feature: A Character Can Level

-> As a character I want my experience points to increase my level and combat capabilities so that I can bring vengeance to my foes
+> As a adventurer I want my experience points to increase my level and combat capabilities so that I can bring vengeance to my foes

 - Level defaults to 1
-- After 1000 experience points, the character gains a level
+- After 1000 experience points, the adventurer gains a level
     - 0 xp -> 1st Level
     - 1000 xp -> 2nd Level
     - 2000 xp -> 3rd Level